Naveen2647/Naveen2647/README.md

 > 🔸 Provided offline, remote access without needing the internet or UI
 > 🔸 Promotes automation in agricultural irrigation systems

-#### 💰 Personal Finance Management System
+#### 🧠 Quiz Application
-> A **full-stack web application** to manage personal income, expenses, and goals.
+> A **full-stack web application** for taking quizzes, managing questions, and tracking scores.
 > 🔸 **Tech Stack**: Java, Spring Boot, React.js, MySQL
+> 🔸 Developed RESTful APIs for quiz creation, scoring logic, and submissions
-> 🔸 Implemented JWT authentication and role-based access for secure login
+> 🔸 Enabled secure role-based access for admin and users
-> 🔸 Designed REST APIs for CRUD operations on finance data
+> 🔸 Used SQL for storing questions, results, and user data efficiently
-> 🔸 Built a responsive frontend and handled state management in React

----

 ### 📫 Connect with Me